This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Baking powder

 - Butter – I like to use a grass-fed butter for best flavor, but feel free to use whatever unsalted kind you keep at home.
 Coconut oil will work fine for a dairy free substitute.

 - Heavy cream – Or full fat coconut milk for a dairy free option.

 How To Make Keto Blueberry Cobbler

-This section shows how to make keto cobbler with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto cobbler with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Mix berry filling.
 In a large bowl, mix together the blueberries, Besti, and lemon zest.
 Arrange berries at the bottom of an 8×8 baking dish.